Island Towns and Villages to visit or stay in

 Being small the Island only has two cities Mahon (Mao), Ciutadella and a few widely dispersed towns.
 A good place to stay in too? yes, because the island is so small being based in one of the towns rather than a beach side resort you can have the best of both worlds! - a beach is never far away!

-Ladies Alaior is home to the Pons Quintana shoe factory shop.
+Alaior is home to the Pons Quintana shoe factory shop.
 An name relatively unknown in the UK because most of its high quality leather shoes are exported to France and Germany.
 At the factory shop you will see reduced prices on beautiful high quality shoes and leather goods.

 Is a delightful traditional town with a great location.
 Combining stunning views with a great mix of little shops, cafes, bars and restaurants to suit all tastes, price ranges and styles.
 In the two harbours many of the old fishermans caves have been adapted by various Bars and Restaurants giving them interesting interiors aswell as great people watching seating outside overlooking the water .
 A very popular eating place for lunchtime Menu del Dias and a great place to while away the summer evenings.